-The most important actions of the Audit, Risks and Compliance Committee during 2021 are detailed in the annual report on this Committee's activities, which will be published when the 2022 Ordinary General Meeting is called, on the corporate website www.prisa.com.
+The most important actions of the Audit, Risks and Compliance Committee during 2022 are detailed in the annual report on this Committee's activities, which will be published when the 2023 Ordinary General Meeting is called, on the corporate website www.prisa.com.

-However, the following can be cited among the Committee's most relevant activities for the year: i) review of the annual accounts, the periodic financial information (quarterly and half-yearly) and the non-financial information statement (EINF), which is included into the consolidated management report, ii) monitoring the efficacy and results of the evaluation of the system for Internal Control over Financial Reporting (ICFR system); iii) review and monitoring the risk map, as well as developing the Risk Management Model (ERM); iv) following up on the internal audit projects; v) analysing of related party transactions; vi) anlysis of the impact of certain corporate transactions, as well as the COVID 19 crisis; vii) monitoring the Model for Prevention of Criminal Liability, and viii) assessing compliance with internal company regulations and monitoring regulatory changes.
+However, the following can be cited among the Committee's most relevant activities for the year: i) review of the annual accounts, the periodic financial information and the non-financial information statement (EINF), which is included into the consolidated management report, ii) monitoring the efficacy and results of the evaluation of the system for Internal Control over Financial Reporting (ICFR system); iii) supervising and assessing the control and management systems for financial and non financial risks (including monitoring the risk map), iv) following up on the internal audit projects; v) analysing of related party transactions; vi) following up on the compliance unit projects and monitoring the Model for Prevention of Criminal Liability; vii) anlysis of the impact of certain corporate transactions, and viii) assessing compliance with internal company regulations and monitoring regulatory changes.